Learning Outcomes

 SQE2 Syllabus

 For SQE2, you are required to understand how to plan and conduct effective client interviews, focusing on communication, rapport-building and professional standards of client care.
-In your revision, pay close attention to:
+This article covers the following aspects of the syllabus:

-- The key stages and aims of a client interview
+- understanding the key stages and aims of a client interview

-- Methods and techniques for building rapport and trust
+- applying methods and techniques for building rapport and trust

-- Professional and ethical obligations relating to client care, including confidentiality and clear communication
+- complying with professional and ethical obligations relating to client care, including confidentiality and clear communication

-- Adapting your communication to suit different types of clients and interview scenarios
+- adjusting communication to suit different types of clients and interview scenarios

 Test Your Knowledge